If you move abroad or are already living abroad, there are some things that you should keep in mind.

 - Submit your new address to the Swedish Tax Agency.
 For more information about how to do this, see the Swedish Tax Agency's website.
 We will automatically receive your new address from the Swedish Tax Agency.

 - We pay out your pension to the bank account you have selected.
-Since we collaborate with Swedbank for pension disbursement, you must notify them your account.
+Since we collaborate with Swedbank for pension payments, you must notify them if wish to change the account your receive your money.
 If you have a Swedish account, you can register with Swedbank's account records on their website.
 Alternately you can register by filling out a form and returning it to Swedbank.

 Persons living abroad

-If you are receiving pension and living abroad, you need to submit an annual Life Certificate.
+If you live abroad and receive pension, you need to submit an annual Life Certificate.
+The Life Certificate is a way for persons living abroad to show that they are still alive.
 You send your Life Certificate to the Swedish Pensions Agency or to us at SPV.
-The Life Certificate is a way for persons living abroad to show that they are still alive.

 If you are receiving pension from the Swedish Pensions Agency